5 Press Release Writing Mistakes that Will Out you as a Rookie

 When you’re first starting out writing press releases, it’s difficult to not slip up and make a few mistakes.
 Unfortunately, many of these mistakes come from simply not having experience in the field.
 Most journalists have come to notice these, so they will automatically know you’re a rookie!
 So to avoid looking like a total noob, do your best to avoid these five damaging goofs.

-Since the title is the first thing a journalist will see, it can be the beginning or end of everything.
-If your title is great, the reader wants to keep reading.
+Since the headline is the first thing a journalist will see, it can be the beginning or end of everything.
+If your headline is great, the reader wants to keep reading.
 On the other hand, if it’s terrible, you’ve damned the entire thing to the recycle bin.

-Press release rookies will often make the mistake of making a super long, overly detailed title.
-Or, perhaps worse, they write a funny joke as a title that gives no description of the actual piece.
-Experienced press release pros know that a concise and straightforward title is the way to go.
+Press release rookies will often make the mistake of making a super long, overly detailed headline.
+Or, perhaps worse, they write a funny joke as a headline that gives no description of the actual piece.
+Experienced press release pros know that a concise and straightforward headline is the way to go.

 A rookie has no idea to follow this basic structure.
 He or she will throw facts and quotes in at random.
 This makes the journalist trying to read it confused and angry.
 Follow the inverted pyramid and you will have a leg up on the competition.

 Yes, we’re all on the Internet now, so we all use email.
-But as strange as it may sound, some people actually want to call you on the phone and talk to you!
+But as strange as it may sound, some people actually want to call you on the phone and talk to you to get more information to help them write their own story!
 Rookie press release writers may not realize this.
-Because of this, they forget to include phone number info on the release.
+Because of this, they forget to include the name, phone number, website and email info for the person you want the media to contact in your release..

 This could be important for another reason: journalists are busy.
 If it’s three in the morning and they need to get in contact with you about a question on your press release, an email isn’t going to work.
 So if there’s no phone number, they will more than likely just skip over your story and run something else.